 Our host was more than accommodating.

-Tip: It is a good idea to coordinate with hotel or your travel agent, prior to your arrival, to be sure your itinerary is focused on your wants and needs.
-There is a lot to see in Angokor especially when you only have 4 days.
+Tip: It is a good idea to coordinate with the hotel or your travel agent, prior to your arrival, to be sure your itinerary is focused on your wants and needs.
+There is a lot to see in Angkor especially when you only have 4 days.

-We were upgrade to a pool suite as part of the Discover Angkor promotion.
+We were upgraded to a pool suite as part of the Discover Angkor promotion.